 How to enable QR linking:

-Click the Project Setup button.
+Click Project setup.

 Select Forms from the dropdown.